cucapra/hb-examples/README.md

 - `add`: Add together two integers passed via DRAM.
 Shows how to "malloc" space on the device, "memcpy" input data into this space, pass arguments to device-side functions, and copy outputs back out from the device.
 - `report`: Get the SPMD-style identifying information for every tile in a group.
 Demonstrates such mysterious magic as `__bsg_id` and `__bsg_grid_dim_x`.
 Shows how to use them to "divide up" a buffer into per-value segments.

+There is also an old example, `v0.4.2-vvadd`, which only works on an earlier version.
+It demonstrates a much different style of host/device communication that does not use the higher-level, "CUDA-style" API.

 Tips for Hacking Locally
 ------------------------